JuanMorenoC/jdmoficial/README.md

 # Jdmcoficial

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3 but update to version 15.1.3.

 ## Development server